quadbio/scRNAseq_analysis_vignette/Tutorial.md

 ```
 <img src="images/featureplot_vlnplot_examples.png" align="centre" /><br/><br/>
 <img src="images/tsne_umap_cluster.png" align="centre" /><br/><br/>
-So it seems that NEUROD2 and NEUROD6 not only highly expressed in cluster 2, but also cluster 6.
-And if you still remember where these clusters are in the tSNE/UMAP embedding, you will find that these two clusters are next with each other, suggesting that they may represent cell types related to each other and both show strong dorsal telencephalon identity.
+So it seems that NEUROD2 and NEUROD6 are not only highly expressed in cluster 2, but also in cluster 6.
+And if you still remember where these clusters are in the tSNE/UMAP embedding, you will find that these two clusters are next to each other, suggesting that they may represent cell types related to each other and both show strong dorsal telencephalon identity.
 Their separation likely represents their maturity states.
 Neurons in cluster 6 is probably less mature as they are connected to cluster 0, which is likely dorsal telencephalic NPCs.
 In addition, cluster 6 show high expression of EOMES, a dorsal telencephalic IP marker.
 Taken them all together, we can quite confidently say, that cluster 0, 6, and 2 all represent dorsal telencephalic cells, cluster 0 is the progenitors, cluster 6 is the intermediate progenitors and cluster 2 is the neurons.

 If we look at the other side of cluster 0, there is cluster 5 connected, and then it is cluster 10.
 Now look at the heatmap again, you will find that although they have their distinct markers and expression patterns, they all present similar signatures of dorsal telencephalic NPCs.
 On top of it, cells in cluster 5 and cluster 10 show high expression of cell cycle G2M phase markers.
 This suggests that cluster 5 and cluster 10 are also dorsal telencephalic NPCs, and their separation from cluster 0 is likely due to their difference on cell cycle phases.

 Interesting, all these cells in cluster 10, 5, 0, 6 and 2 form a trajectory-like structure in the UMAP.
 It likely reflects the differentiation and neuron maturation process.
 We will come back to this soon.

 This is how cell cluster annotation is usually done.
 You may feel it too subjective and too much rely on personal judgement.
 In that case, there are also more objective and unbiased ways to do automated or semi-automated annotation.
 There are tools emerging, such as [Garnett](https://cole-trapnell-lab.github.io/garnett/) developed by Cole Trapnell's lab, and [Capybara](https://github.com/morris-lab/Capybara) developed by Samantha Morris' lab.
-These tools share similar strategy, to firstly re-analyze existing scRNA-seq data to get standardized annotation of cells, train one or multiple prediction model using the annotated data, and then apply the models to a new data set for automated annotation.
+These tools use similar strategy, to firstly standarize cell type annotations of existing scRNA-seq data, train one or multiple prediction model using the annotated data, and then apply the models to a new data set for the automated annotation.
 Currently, those tools have limitations.
 Their application is usually limited to major cell types of commonly studied organs, and their performance largely depends on data and annotation quality of the training data sets.
 Details of using these tools won't be discussed here, but for people who are interested, it is good to try.

-It is worth to mention that one doesn't always need to a somachine learning model on other scRNA-seq data.
+It is worth to mention that one doesn't always need to use a complex machine learning model trained on other scRNA-seq data to assist annotation of cell clusters.
 Caculating correlations of gene expression profiles of cells or cell clusters in the scRNA-seq data to those of bulk references can also be very informative.
 One example is [VoxHunt](https://github.com/quadbiolab/VoxHunt) developed by our group, which correlates expression profiles of cells or cell clusters to the in situ hybridization atlas of developing mouse brain in Allen Brain Atlas.
 This can be very helpful for annotating scRNA-seq data of cerebral organoid samples.

 <span style="font-size:0.8em">*P.S.
 To do this the voxhunt package needs to be installed first.
 Please follow the instruction on the page and don't forget to also download the ABA ISH data, which also has a link on the page.
 Replace ```ABA_data``` below by the path towards the folder of the downloaded data.*</span>
 ```R